-We define electrical energy as the form of energy that results from the existence of a potential difference between two points.
-When these two points are brought into contact by an electric conductor we obtain an electric current.
+In general, we define electrical energy or electricity as the form of energy that results from the existence of a potential difference between two points.
+When these two points are put in contact by an electric conductor, we obtain an electric current.

 Physical aspects of electrical energy

-From a physical point of view, electrical energy is negative electrical charges (electrons) that move through the electric conductor, usually metallic, due to the potential difference between its ends.
-The reason metal conductors are usually used is because they have more free electrons.
+From the physical point of view, electrical energy is negative electrical charges (electrons) that move through the electrical conductor, usually metallic, due to the potential difference between its ends.
+The reason why conductors of metallic origin are usually used is because they have more free electrons.

-Electric charges moving through the conductor are part of the atoms of the conductor's own substances.
+The electric charges that travel through the conductor are part of the atoms of the conductor's own substances.

-In physics the potential for electrical energy is also called electrostatic potential energy.
+In physics the potential of electrical energy is also called electrostatic potential energy.

-At a somewhat more technical level of physics, the electric potential is the potential energy of the electrostatic field.
+At a slightly more technical level of physics, the potential for electrical energy is the potential energy of the electrostatic field.
 It is the energy that has an electric charge distribution that is linked to the force exerted by the generated field of the same distribution.
-Along with magnetic energy, the potential of electric energy is the energy of the electromagnetic field.
+Together with the magnetic energy, the electric energy potential is the electromagnetic field energy.

-Electrostatic potential energy can be defined as the work done to create a load distribution from an initial configuration in which each of the distribution components does not interact with the other.
-The electrostatic potential energy can also be defined from the electrostatic field generated from the same distribution, and in this case its expression is independent of the field source.
+The electrostatic potential energy can be defined as the work done to create a charge distribution from an initial configuration in which each component of the distribution does not interact with the other.
+The electrostatic potential energy can also be defined from the electrostatic field generated from the same distribution, and in this case its expression is independent of the source of the field.

-It is a magintud that can be negative or positive, depending on if the work done so that they are in the adopted configuration is positive or negative.
+It is a magintud that can be negative or positive, depending on whether the work done so that they are in the adopted configuration is positive or negative.
 Two charges that interact in the same sign have positive energy, since the work done to bring them closer must overcome their repulsion.
-By the same token, two opposing charges have negative energy.
+For the same reason, two opposite charges have negative energy.

 Electric power generation

-Electric energy can hardly be found freely in nature in a way that can be exploited.
+Electric power can hardly be found freely in nature in a way that can be used.
 It can be observed in thunderstorms but the difficulty of storing and controlling such amount of energy makes them practically unusable.

-There are several ways to generate electricity that we can classify in renewable or non-renewable.
-The ways to generate renewable energy are those in which no fuel is used or the fuel is inexhaustible (solar energy, wind energy, hydroelectric energy, geothermal energy, etc.).
-On the other hand, the forms of generating non-renewable electric energy require a fuel that, however abundant, tends to be depleted like nuclear energy, thermal energy (coal, oil, gas & hellip;), etc.)
+There are several ways to generate electricity that we can classify as renewable or non-renewable.
+The ways of generating renewable electricity are those in which no fuel is used or the fuel is inexhaustible (solar energy, wind energy, hydroelectric power, geothermal energy, etc.).
+On the other hand, the ways of generating non-renewable electricity require a fuel that, however abundant, tends to run out such as nuclear energy, thermal energy (coal, oil, gas ...), etc.

-Electric energy can be transformed into many other types of energy such as mechanical energy (motors, machines & hellip;), thermal energy (heaters, stoves & hellip;) or light energy.
-The great advantage that electric power gives us is the ease of transportation.
+Electric energy can be transformed into many other types of energy such as mechanical energy (electric motors, machines ...), thermal energy (heaters, stoves ...) or light energy (light).
+The great advantage that electric power gives us is the ease of transporting it.

-The use of electricity is very widespread in modern society and current through the connection to the electricity grid or through batteries or accumulators: just think of the use of lighting buildings (public and private) and roads, In the power of apparatus and equipment, as well as in industrial production processes or in electric machines, such as electric motors.
+The use of electricity is widespread in modern society and the current through the connection to the electricity grid or through batteries or accumulators: just think about the use of lighting in buildings (public and private) and roads, in the power of appliances and equipment, as well as in industrial production processes or in electric machines, such as electric motors.

-Their discovery has therefore represented a very strong technological, economic and social revolution which has provoked a strong and irreversible necessity due to its benefits compared to mechanical energy produced by the combustion engines.
-Among them was the fact of being able to be transported at a distance, the low operating noise of electrical equipment, the absence of exhaust fumes at the place of use and the smallest footprint of an electric machine.
+Therefore, the discovery of electric power has represented a very strong real technological, economic and social revolution.
+Its use has caused a strong and irreversible need due to its benefits compared to mechanical energy produced by thermal engines (combustion engines).
+Among them was the fact of being able to be transported at a distance, the low operating noise of electrical equipment, the absence of exhaust gases at the place of use and the smallest footprint of an electrical machine.

-Among the disadvantages is instead includes only the fact of not being a primary source and therefore the need for a conversion infrastructure that inevitably introduces a loss of efficiency in the conversion process and upstream in the transport along Power lines.
+Among the disadvantages only the fact of not being a primary source.
+The use of electric power implies the need for a conversion infrastructure that inevitably introduces a loss of efficiency in the conversion process and upstream in transportation along the power lines.

 Electric power plants

-Electricity, except for the lightning's atmospheric electricity and the Earth's weakly negative potential, is not a primary energy source of the earth so it has to be produced by transforming a source of energy primary.
+Electricity, with the exception of lightning atmospheric electricity and the Earth's weakly negative potential, is not a primary energy source of the earth, so it has to be produced by transforming a primary energy source.
 In this way, electrical energy is considered as a secondary energy source.
-In the process of transformation, the yield always less than 100%, occurs within the power plants.
-In all electricity generation plants, except for photovoltaic solar energy, there are elements necessary to produce electricity:
+In the transformation process, the yield always less than 100% is produced within the power plants.

-Another element needed to produce electricity is water, in liquid form (as in hydroelectric plants) or in the form of steam (in thermal plants, geothermal power plants, nuclear fission and solar thermal power plants), but Always at high pressure, in order to turn the turbines to produce alternating current in a more constant way by means of the alternator.
+Another important element to produce electricity is water in liquid form (as in hydroelectric power plants) or in the form of high pressure steam (in thermal power plants, geothermal power plants, in nuclear fission and in solar thermal power plants), in order to turn the turbines to produce in a more constant way possible alternating current by means of the alternator.

 The use of water presents the following problems derived from the need to heat it:

-- Water availability.
-Thermal contamination of water, if not recovered, is dispersed into the atmosphere in the form of water vapor or is fed back into lakes, rivers and the sea.
+- Thermal water pollution, if not recovered, is dispersed in the atmosphere in the form of water vapor or fed back into lakes, rivers and sea.

-Once production of electricity is complete, there is a need to transport it on a large scale.
+Once the production of electricity is finished, there is a need to transport it on a large scale.
 The large-scale transport and distribution of electricity produced by the plants to the end users is carried out through the transmission network and the distribution network.